Philadelphia police killed a man in a shooting that raises questions, chief says. Then 30 officers were hurt in protests - KVIA

 Police have not released any information on the status of the police officers.

-The Fraternal Order of Police Lodge #5 President, John McNesby is asking for everyone to “wait for the investigation to complete and not to meetly vilify the police department,” according to KYW.
+The Fraternal Order of Police Lodge #5 President, John McNesby is asking for everyone to “wait for the investigation to complete and not to … vilify the police department,” according to KYW.

 30 officers injured, including 1 hit by a truck